 Where we process the data relating to convictions we do so, for reasons of substantial public interest in the exercise of our function as a government department and in line with our Data Protection policy and Schedule 1, Part 2 paragraphs (6) and (36) Data Protection Act 2018.

-We retain personal information only for as long as necessary to carry out these functions, and in line with our retention policy.
-This means that this information will be retained until:
+We retain personal data only for as long as necessary to carry out these functions, and in line with our retention policy.
+This means that this data will be retained until:

-- we have confirmed that the prohibition order is no longer in force; and
+- we have confirmed that the prohibition order is no longer in force

-This information will be made available for CAs in compliance with FLCOP 7.2.6.
-The Food Standards Agency will sometimes share data with other government departments, public bodies, and organisations which perform public functions to assist them in the performance of their official duties or when it is in the public interest.
+This personal data will be made available for CAs in compliance with FLCOP 7.2.6.
+The Food Standards Agency will sometimes share the data with other government departments, public bodies, and organisations which perform public functions to assist them in the performance of their official duties or when it is in the public interest.
 We may share the data as part of risk evaluation and analysis with public bodies or other organisations, such as Trading Standards and Port Health Authorities, for the same reasons.